-This effort is vital given there are currently only 291 SBHCs in California5 but over 10,000 K-12 schools.
+This effort is vital given there are over 10,000 K-12 schools in California5 - but only about 400 SBHCs.
 Moreover, the development and location of SBHCs is not a coordinated, state-wide effort.
-Instead, local districts, community organizations, healthcare providers and school leaders are at the forefront of this decision-making and implementation process, placing the burden to seek funding onto communities already most impacted by barriers to healthcare access.
+Instead, local districts, community organizations, health care providers and school leaders are at the forefront of this decision-making and implementation process, placing the burden to seek funding onto communities already most impacted by barriers to health care access.